emacsmirror/noether/README.md

 -   `:label` An optional string to be used as a label for the unit
--   `:len` A mandatory integer that defines the maximum number of characters, that the unit will occupie in the view. **Noether** uses this integer to calculate the position for the next unit.
+-   `:len` A mandatory integer that defines the maximum number of characters, that the unit will occupied in the view. **Noether** uses this integer to calculate the position for the next unit.

 -   `:init` A function that will be called by **Noether** when setting up a view.
 Each unit can set up whatever that, it might need to be operated in this function.
 For example, any hook or timer.